aineko-dev/aineko/docs/examples/aineko-dream.md

 Here are some samples of the node code used to run this pipeline.

-The `GitHubDocFetcher` emits the latest document when it initializes and updates the document based on triggers from a [GitHub webhook](https://docs.github.com/en/webhooks) that is configured to target our API server.
+The `GitHubDocFetcher` emits the latest document when it initializes and updates the document based on triggers from a [GitHub webhook](https://docs.github.com/en/webhooks) that is configured to target the API server.
 The document is passed to the `PromptModel` to engineer a prompt based on the latest document.

 ```python
 class GitHubDocFetcher(AbstractNode):